Diamond-Star Motors: Departure of Chrysler

-Closure
+Closure and sale of the plant to Rivian

 In July 2015, Mitsubishi announced that it would end production at the plant in Normal.
 The plant had been operating well below capacity for several years.
 In 2014, it produced just over 61,000 vehicles out of a capacity of 240,000 vehicles annually.
 Production would shift to Japan, with Mitsubishi importing all vehicles sold in North America.
 Mitsubishi said it would try to sell the plant to preserve jobs, but that the plant would be closed by November if no buyer was found.
 Ultimately a buyer was not found in time, and production ended on the 30th of November.
 Most of the workers (900 out of 1200) were let go on that date, with the rest staying to build replacement parts until the final closure of the plant in May 2016.
 Eventually the plant was sold to Maynards Industries, an auctioning and liquidation firm, with ownership to transfer June 1, 2016.

 Currently, the facility is owned by American electric vehicle startup Rivian, which in 2017 acquired the plant and its contents for $16 million.